Nicolelam8891/rock-paper-scissors-mod-1-solo-project/assets/README.md

 4. Refactored CSS code towards the end and deleted unnecessary code.
 5. Designed the app using my favorite colors.
 6. I started early and spent a good amount of time each day ~ 8 hours/day so that I can finish in time!
 I spent around 40+ hours on this project.
+7. Figured out how to make a gif and attach it to this readMe, thanks to @Johann

 ## Challenges:
 - Getting started with JS.